PRC Certificate of Good Standing: How to Request a Certificate of Good Standing

 Wait for Processing

-After submitting your complete requirements, wait for PRC to process your application:
+After submitting your complete requirements, wait for PRC to process your certificate:

-- Processing typically takes 5 to 10 working days from the date of complete submission
+- Regular: typically released within ~3 working days from complete submission

 - PRC will verify your records, including checking for any pending administrative cases